nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a003.md

 ### Note:
-Consuming application must have a valid session in order to access this endpoint.

-Session is initially created using the Create Session / Select Role endpoints.
+Consuming applications must have a valid session in order to access this endpoint.
+A session is initially created using the [A001 – Create Professional Session](explore_endpoint_a001.html) and [A002 – Professional Session Select Role](explore_endpoint_a002.html) endpoints.